What Is A Termite Management Plan?

 1. Liquid chemcial barrier (termiticide)

-Chemical Installation can be undertaken by the following methods:
+Chemical installation can be undertaken by the following methods:

 1. Drilling – this involves drilling through concrete and other unmovable surfaces (such as tile) to saturate the soil underneath with the termiticide